 If there’s one thing I’ve learned in my career, it’s that technology professionals are constantly coming and going.
 And learning the size and scope a new network, especially in a large organization, can be overwhelming.
 If you can make onboarding seamless for new network administrators, they’ll be able to get up and running more quickly and do the work you need them to do.

 A lesser-known benefit of network mapping software is how it helps new team members get up to speed.
 Network maps show you exactly how your topology is laid out.
 Yes, Visio can do this too, but dynamic applications can also show Layer 2/3 connections, IP information, and the heaviness of traffic flowing between devices.
 As new staff train, they can get a sense of what normal looks like on your network from your network map.
 And the more data, the better.

 5. You can make your maps intuitive to your environment.

 Maps represent reality based on a certain perspective.
 They can be as sparse or as detailed as the map-maker creates them to be.

-With dynamic network mapping software, you’re the artist and the application is your canvas.
+With dynamic network diagrams, you’re the artist and the application is your canvas.
 You can lay out your network however it makes the most sense to you.
 Then you can change the icons and background imagery to make it as intuitive as possible for everyone who uses the map—from your technical users to your less-technical stakeholders.